capiaas/ShinyServicebot/README.md

 [![CRAN
 version](https://www.r-pkg.org/badges/version/shinyservicebot)](https://cran.r-project.org/package=shinyservicebot)

-`shinyservicebot` is a Shiny integration for servicebot billing.
+`shinyservicebot` Enables In-App Purchasing and subscriptions through servicebot payment ( stripe ) framework for R shiny..

 Servicebot provides a user interface (UI) on top of Stripe.
 Stripe will remain the single source of truth for all things billing which makes Servicebot the easiest & fastest way to launch with Stripe.